jaols/PSJumpStart/ReadMe.md

 ### The `Msg` function

 The unified way of writing output information from calling scripts.
+There are a number of arguments available when calling this function making it possible to write output to log file as well as windows Eventlog.
+Use `.dfp` files to set default values for input arguments.
+See the `MsgTest.dfp`file included in the module files for inspiration.

+The `Msg`-function will write messages using  `Write-Output` if it does not write output to a log file or eventlog.
+This will write messages to the std-out pipe.
+As PowerShell does not have a separated function output pipe you need to have this in mind when using `Msg`in called functions who returns data.

-To use this function from any `psm1` function or nested functions, you need to retreive  $PSDefaultParameterValues = (Get-Variable -Name PSDefaultParameterValues -Scope Global).Value.
+To use this function from any `psm1` function or nested functions, you may need to retrieve the global content of `$PSDefaultParameterValues` adding the following code line:

+ `$PSDefaultParameterValues = (Get-Variable -Name PSDefaultParameterValues -Scope Global).Value`

 ### The `$CallerInvocation` story